 And yes, you should be doing it!

 Foam rolling has become the way to perform self-myofascial release—a fancy term for self-massage to release muscle tightness or trigger points.
-Basically, by applying pressure to specific points on your body you are able to aid in the recovery of your muscles.
+Basically, by applying pressure to specific points on your body you are able to help your muscles recover.
 Of course, getting a deep tissue massage is a nice way to go too, but it takes a lot of time and gets very expensive.
 For as little as $25 you can find a basic foam roller and in 10 minutes begin that well-needed release your muscles need to stay pain-free.
 Let’s look at the awesome health benefits of foam rolling before we get into six basic foam roller moves to loosen your tight muscles.

 Here are six simple foam rolling moves that cover the majority of common muscle issues.
 For each move, spend at least 30 seconds rolling slowly and gently and if you find a “knot” in the muscle you are rolling, stop for a few seconds and let the roller apply pressure to that spot.
 It will be uncomfortable at first, but keep breathing and let the roller do its work.
 Momentary discomfort will lead to long-term relief!
 It will also make future workouts better and prevent injury in the long-run.